This post has two purposes.

 The third red flag, avoiding reference to Mothers, showed me that Ford’s Feminism is overlooking an important aspect of Herstory.

 Beyond the title of the article, Ford does not mention Mothers or women at all.
 She refers to “Birth Parent” and “parenthood”.
 This would be very purposeful, as Ford is an inclusive feminist.
 She knows that not all mothers identify as women, and the acceptable language is to avoid using ‘mother’ and ‘woman’ even when referring to biologically female aspects of humanity.
 The disappearance of women generally is problematic, but the disappearance of “mothers” is alarming.
 When we are referring to biological aspects, we dehumanise this experience using ‘birth parent’ and referring to ‘parenthood’.
-The Purple Stocking Movement is a great way to explore Maternal Feminism.
+Liberating Motherhood: Birthing the Purplestockings Movement (2016), by Vanessa Olorenshaw is a great way to explore Maternal Feminism.

 All the women mentioned in this blog are Awesome.
-They have strong voices and all consider themselves Feminists.
+They have strong voices and all are Feminists.
+There are many others who deserve to be heard: please add them into the comments.

 Hear them Roar.